 Choosing the bricks and mortar options

-Standard high street bank and building society loans, sometimes known as bricks and mortar loans, are often available for those who want to be use a traditional lender and have a good credit history and higher credit score.
-The problem with these lenders is that those with bad or adverse credit, who are unemployed or self-employed, and those with no credit history are all likely to find that they have problems with obtaining a loan in the first place.
+Standard bank and building society loans, sometimes known as bricks and mortar loans, are often available for those who want to be use a traditional lender.
+The problem with these lenders is that those with bad credit, who are unemployed or self-employed, and those with no credit history are all likely to find that they have problems with obtaining a loan in the first place.
 If you have bad credit, then you may be deterred from even asking your bank for a loan, since refusal can deduct more points from your credit score.
 Of course, if you have no credit history, then you are unlikely to want a refusal as your first score.
 In these cases, it may be better to look to alternative lenders for your 12-month loan.

 Online lenders and your options